jewel/clearskies/protocol/core.md

 The contents of the shared directory can diverge between two read-write peers, and stay diverged for a long time.
-(Most notably, this happens when a peer opts not to sync some files, as in "subtree copies", explained later.)
+(Most notably, this happens when a peer opts not to sync some files, as is explained in the "Subtree Copy" section.)
 For this reason, each read-write peer has its own manifest.

 To request a manifest, a "get_manifest" message is sent.
 The message may optionally contain the last-synced "version" of the peer's database.